eng-gabrielscardoso/eng-gabrielscardoso/README.md

 ## About me

-Innovate tech professional with 4+ years of experience working as a Full Stack Developer, where delivered successful projects across the world with multicultural teams and distinctive and modern technologies such as JavaScript, TypeScript, NodeJS, VueJS, PHP, Laravel and AWS.
-Capable of working with various technologies and software solutions in the most diverse segments and teams.
-My specialities and interests include Software and Web Development, Programming Languages, Artificial Intelligence and Blockchain Development & Web 3.0.
+Full Stack Developer with four years of experience, and ongoing, in delivering scalable, high-performing applications across telecommunications, cybersecurity, and blockchain industries.
+Proficient in modern web technologies, cloud platforms, and CI/CD workflows.
+Passionate about developing innovative solutions in Artificial Intelligence and Web 3.0.
 If you are interested, check my curriculum vitae in the [link](https://docs.google.com/document/d/1k-huyj7Ao5NEy0reBUe9AI8PXiiT-w4Z5NsdiJkEIrg).

 ## Experiences